wandera/1password-client/README.md

 be found here: https://command-not-found.com/base32

 ## Basic Usage
-Currently tested on Mac OS and Linux.
+Currently tested on MacOS and Linux.

 On first usage users will be asked for both the enrolled email, secret key and password.
 There is also verification of your account domain and name.